Limenius/LiformBundle/README.md

 It is very annoying to maintain Symfony forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
 And error prone.

-LiformBundle generates a JSON schema representation, that serves as documentation and can be used to validate your data, and, perhaps more interestingly, to generate forms.
+LiformBundle generates a JSON schema representation, that serves as documentation and can be used to validate your data and, if you want, to generate forms using a generator.

 ## Installation

 First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you.
 Feel free to clone it, run it, experiment, and copy the pieces you need to your project.
 Being this bundle a frontend-oriented bundle, you are expected to have a compatible frontend setup.